thoughtworks-datakind/anonymizer/README.md

 In the 'report' section, provide the output path, where you want the PII detection report to be generated.
 A 'high' level report just calls out which columns have PII attributes.
 A 'medium' level report calls out the percentage of PII in each column and the associated PII (email, credit card, etc)type for the same.
-2. Ensure the PYTHON_PATH is set so that the modules within src are accessible.
-`EXPORT PYTHON_PATH=<Project Root>`
-3. Run the main class - `python src/dpf_main.py --config <absolute path of the config file>` You should see the report being appended to the file named 'report_\<date\>.log' in the output path specified in the config file.
+2. Run the main class - `python src/dpf_main.py --config <absolute path of the config file>` You should see the report being appended to the file named 'report_\<date\>.log' in the output path specified in the config file.